Dr. Kevin Considine

 If you don’t know what your immunization history is, as is often the case, when insurances change and you’ve physicians or you’re a military family that you move a lot, it’s always a good idea to carry any copies that you have of immunization cards with you and have multiple copies.
 It’s easy to lose what you may have at home sometimes.
 And having your own master records is a good way to make sure that information is not lost or not complete.

 For More Information

-To learn more about Sharp's women's health services or to find a Sharp-affiliated doctor, search for a San Diego OBGYN or call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 8 am to 6 pm.
-To find general information about women's health, visit Women's Health in Adult Health or read the Women's Health News archive.
+To learn more about Sharp's men's health services or to find a Sharp-affiliated physician, search for San Diego doctors or call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 8 am to 6 pm.
+To find general information about men's health, visit Men's Health in Adult Health or read the Men's Health News archive.